RaidsCfg/Apex-Smart-Armour-Swap-2023/README.md

 ## Installation
 1. Download and extract the folder
 2. Run 'Smart Armour Swap.ahk'
+3. "Process Hidden" will appear on your cursor for a second indicating the script is running, you can also check in your tray icons
-- As long as you have a supported resolution, the script will run otherwise it will not
+- As long as you have a supported resolution and no filters as stated below, the script will run.
 - A text file in the folder explains how to add custom resolutions

 ## Known Issues and Fixes